osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

 | `upload_file` | A user with this permission will be able to upload files onto the repository. |

-It would be sufficient to simply have a list of permitted actions, however, in many cases, that does not fully model the way authorization is granted in real world applications.
+The list of permitted actions is a great starting point, however, it forces the application to individually assign actions to each user.
+This way of assigning permissions doesn't provide the best model for how we would like to grant authorization.
 That's why in addition to the permissions, we have also defined a set of roles.
-In the *Repository Roles* table, we see how permissions are now grouped.
-So rather than assigning individual permissions to a user, we can now define a set of actions associated with a role, and grant that role to *users* of *repositories*!
+In the *Repository Roles* table, we see how the permissions are grouped.
+So rather than assigning individual permissions to a user, we can now define a set of actions associated with a role, and grant that *role* to *users* of *repositories*!

 | Repository Role | Associated Repository Permissions |
 |-----------------|-----------------------------------|